Forecasting Arctic Temperatures With Quantile Machine Learning: Results

 \subsection{Univariate Plots}

 A time series of the 2~p.m.\ temperatures for 2023 should reflect the expected Arctic seasonal swings.
 Figure~\ref{fig:univariate} (left panel) shows precisely that.
-The light-blue irregular line interpolates the daily temperatures, while the smooth black line represents a loess smoother applied to those values.
+The light-blue irregular line interpolates the daily temperatures, while the smooth black line shows the results of a loess smoother applied to those values.
 The red horizontal line marks the melting point at $0^{\circ}\mathrm{C}$.
 Temperatures during the nocturnal months are, on average, colder than during the diurnal months, and transitions between them are gradual.
 Melting temperatures are common from early June through late September.

-The right panel shows a histogram of the 2~p.m.\ temperatures for 2023 with a generalized extreme value (GEV) distribution overlay.
+The right panel displays a histogram of the 2~p.m.\ temperatures for 2023 with a generalized extreme value (GEV) distribution overlay.
 Temperatures range from slightly below $-20^{\circ}\mathrm{C}$ to slightly above $10^{\circ}\mathrm{C}$, revealing substantial variability.
-The GEV overlay adds little interpretive value.
+Although the GEV distribution is frequently applied in studies of high temperatures \citep{McKinnon2022}, it adds little interpretive value here.
 The histogram is roughly symmetric, although the left tail is somewhat longer than the right.
 No clear outliers are apparent.
+The extreme temperatures in both tails are essentially a continuation of the overall distribution.
+They are not otherwise distinctive.